Rating: ![]()

 The Irresponsible Captain Tylor is an obvious pick, and by far the most similar series to Trigun even though the setting is space opera.
 Tylor is similarly a comedy with a lot of hidden depth, though it's not as blunt as Trigun.
 City Hunter also features a slick-but-goofy hero and a mix of comedy and action, and GTO might be worth checking out for the same reason and a somewhat different (but in a way remarkably similar) underhanded moral.

-The DVDs have the minor disadvantage of being in Pioneer's older standard 3-episode-per-disc format (with 4-episode 1st and last discs), so the set is 8 discs long, but otherwise they're very solid.
+The original set of DVDs have the minor disadvantage of being in Pioneer's then-standard 3-episode-per-disc format (with 4-episode first and last discs), so the set is 8 discs long, but otherwise they're very solid.
 As with most Pioneer releases, the video is sufficiently crisp and shows no significant artifacts (though there is just a bit of edge shimmer/rainbow halo), and the 2-channel audio is good in both languages.
 The mid-episode eyecatches (a cool little guitar flourish with a picture of Vash) are included, and the episodes are divided nicely, with the credits and previews on separate chapters.
 The fun animated menus (they look like various pieces of Western paraphernalia, and some are quite creative) have a chapter index and audio/subtitle controls, plus a variety of character sketches and other images (like the covers from the Japanese laserdisc releases) spread out through the series.
 There are only two minor annoyances: The dub actors aren't matched with their roles, and the originally unique openings are replaced by the one from the first episode throughout the series.

 There is also a two-box-set limited edition that improves on this; they feature the original episode-specific openings, 5.1 audio in both languages, and a collection of design-related extras.
 Six individual DVDs with these improvements are available as "Trigun Remix."